Moon phase display for a clock

-Having made my moon display, I frequently checked it by visiting moon-phase websites.
-They also have information about up-coming eclipses.
+Having completed my moon display, I frequently checked it by visiting moon-phase websites.
+They also have information about forth-coming eclipses.

 The moon in the picture below is not a "waxing sickle" as one might think, but a partially eclipsed full moon, as seen from Berlin at about 4.45 am on the 16.05.22.
 It was touted as a "blood moon" (illuminated by rosy twilight from the Earth) and the left edge was indeed a delicate shade of pink.
 Having got up at 3.30 in the morning to see it, I was certainly interested but slightly disappointed.
 The pink effect is presumably more pronounced when it is provided by a complete ring of refracted rosy glow from the Earth during a total eclipse.